-If a husband and wife or members of a Registered Domestic Partnership are both Employees and are covered as Employees under this Plan and one of their employment terminates, the terminating spouse/Registered Domestic Partner and any of his eligible and enrolled Dependents will be permitted to immediately enroll under the remaining Employee's coverage.
+If a husband and wife or members of a Registered Domestic Partnership are both Employees and are covered as Employees under this Plan and one of their employment terminates or they are on approved leave of absence, the terminating/leave spouse/Registered Domestic Partner and any of their eligible and enrolled Dependents will be permitted to immediately enroll under the remaining Employee's coverage.
 Such transferred coverage will be deemed a continuation of prior coverage and will not operate to reduce or increase any coverage to which the person was entitled while enrolled as the Employee or the Dependent of the terminated Employee.